7 Revenue Streams & How to Pick the Right Ones for Your Business

 That’s four different revenue streams from two assets.

 Of course, you can have more than one asset to generate your revenue streams.
-A startup can have a SaaS as their main source of revenue, but the talent on their team is another asset they can use to provide services, as we’ll discuss later.
+A business can have a SaaS as their main source of revenue, but the talent on their team is another asset they can use to provide services, as we’ll discuss later.

 How Many Revenue Streams Should a Business Have?